MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 On these devices, application developers can still run PlayReady operations from within their app, but they need to integrate the PlayReady Client in their application, including PlayReady code and certificates.

-The integration of a PlayReady Client in the application requires the application developer to license and use the PlayReady Porting Kit in the application.
+The integration of a PlayReady Client in the application requires the application developer to license PlayReady and use an implementation based on the PlayReady Porting Kit in the application.
+A company that develops using PlayReady source code must hold a PlayReady Device Development and Intermediate Product Distribution License.

 This development requires expertise to harden the application including the PlayReady code and the PlayReady secrets (keys, certificates).
 Most application developers decide to use a PlayReady SDK developed and maintained by a [Microsoft Partner](https://www.microsoft.com/playready/partners/)).